bmandracchia/bioMONAI/README.md

 ## License

-BioMONAI nbs is released under the Apache 2.0 license.
+BioMONAI is released under the Apache 2.0 license.
 See [LICENSE](https://github.com/your_username/biomonai-nbs/blob/main/LICENSE) for more details.